 What happens when licenses are exceeded?

 You can check your current license usage by clicking your account avatar in the top right corner of the ActivTrak app.
 The dropdown menu displays your users-to-licenses ratio (for example, "211/242" means you're tracking 211 users with 242 purchased licenses).
+You can also find this information at the top of the Users page (Settings > Users & Groups > Users)

 When you exceed your license limit, account Admins receive an email notification about the start of the grace period.
-Within these 14 days, an Admin must complete one or both of the following actions:
+Within these 30 days, an Admin must complete one or both of the following actions:

 - Add more licenses through the self-service cart feature